 Market Force was founded in 2005 and operates in Canada, the United States, the United Kingdom, France, and Spain.

 It holds an A+ rating with the BBB and is a member of MSPA.

-Shoppers can use the mobile app to complete assignments and it is available on iOS and Android devices.
+Shoppers can use the mobile app to complete assignments, available on iOS and Android devices.

 The company has over 300,000 mystery shoppers and completes more than 100,000 assignments each month.

-BestMark was founded in 1986.
+Founded in 1986, BestMark is one of the largest mystery shopping and customer experience measurement companies.
 It holds an A+ rating with the BBB and is a member of the MSPA.
 It is based out of Minnesota and also hires shoppers in Canada.

-BestMark’s field representatives (shoppers) are paid using PayPal, gift cards, or direct deposit, and payments are processed twice each month.
+BestMark’s field representatives (shoppers) must be at least 18 years old.
+They are paid using PayPal, gift cards, or direct deposit, and payments are processed twice each month.